 With few exceptions, videos outperform other content types in paid social campaigns.
-This realization was the impetus behind our decision to combine an ad agency and production house into 3rd & Lamar Media.
+This realization was the impetus behind our decision to combine an ad agency and production house into 3rd + Lamar.

 As videos become the foundation of brands’ content plans, it’s imperative that companies understand how to measure success.
 This is less about how to gauge the performance of specific videos and more about how to evaluate your holistic efforts around video content.